libretime/libretime/docs/manual/upload/index.md

 ![](static/dialog-progress.png)

-The upload speed will depend on the network connection between your computer and the Libretime server.
+The upload speed will depend on the network connection between your computer and the LibreTime server.
 While files are uploading you need to keep this browser window open or it will interrupt the file transfer.

 ![](static/pending-import.png)